 There are several types of lower back equipment, each with different mechanisms and features designed to target the muscles of the lower back in various ways.
 The most common types include:

-1. Plate-Loaded Machines: Plate-loaded lower back machines use weights in the form of weight plates that are manually added or adjusted by the user.
+1. Plate Loaded Machines: Plate loaded lower back machines use weights in the form of weight plates that are manually added or adjusted by the user.
 These machines typically provide a more traditional approach to strength training, allowing users to increase resistance by adding more plates.
 The resistance on these machines is typically fixed, meaning it remains consistent throughout the movement.
-Plate-loaded machines are effective for those who want a simple and adjustable option for building lower back strength.
+Plate loaded machines are effective for those who want a simple and adjustable option for building lower back strength.

 2. Cable-Based Machines: Cable-based lower back machines utilize a system of pulleys and cables to provide adjustable resistance.
 These machines allow for more versatile movements compared to plate-loaded machines, as users can perform exercises with varying angles of resistance.
 Cable-based machines are great for targeting the lower back and core muscles while also allowing for more dynamic exercises.
 The adjustable resistance can also be beneficial for users who prefer a more customized workout experience.